 Rangitīkei District Council already has an agreed levels of service for its three waters.
 This levels of service is committed in Long Term Plans and reported on annually.
 No change is forecast to levels of service for the short term under any of the proposed models.
-However, it is important to note that a multi council-controlled organisation established in response to Local Water Done Well may subsequently reprioritise or address levels of service to ensure alignment between the geographical areas serviced by the multi council-controlled organisation, meet new regulatory requirements, and could develop efficiencies through shared purchasing power.
+However, it is important to note that a multi council-controlled organisation established in response to Local Water Done Well may subsequently reprioritise or address levels of service to ensure alignment between the geographical areas serviced by the multi council-controlled organisation.